gladys-pascual/nokia-hackaton-group2-deploy/README.md

-- Hackathon to create a landing page for a client
+# Hackathon to create a landing page using React to display Nokia Feature Phones

-## App Features

 ## Technologies used: